Undergraduate Course: Topics in Mathematical Biology (MATH10083)

 The course will consist of a number of individual modules which include a general introduction to research skills in mathematical biology and a "reading club" in which published research in mathematical biology is digested and critiqued.
 Additional modules may be delivered by lecturers from the School of Mathematics and the School of Biological Sciences, as well as by academic visitors to either School.

 Sample topics include an overview of current trends in both evolutionary and systems biology, as well as a more in-depth discussion of specific sub-areas such as quantitative genetics, epidemiology, and stochastic gene expression, and relevant mathematical techniques such as stochastic modelling, perturbation analysis, and statistical inference.

-synoptic study of published research in mathematical biology that is followed by a group presentation.
-Additionally, students will be expected to attend five seminar talks, to be taken from the Mathematical Biology seminar series, and subsequently to submit a written synopsis of these talks as part of their coursework.
+Additionally, students will attend four talks in the Mathematical Biology seminar series, and subsequently submit a written synopsis as part of their coursework.

 A sample syllabus for this course is given as follows.

 Week 1 : Research skills in mathematical biology

 Week 5 : Trends in evolutionary biology

 Week 9 : Reading club